 - Driving from Fukuoka — 2.5 hours via Kyushu expressway.
 Long for a day-trip.

-- JR Usa Station + bus — JR Sonic to Usa (1 hour from Kokura), bus 25 min.
+- JR Usa Station + bus — JR Sonic to Usa (1 hour from Kokura), then a 25 min bus.
 Possible but slow with kids.

 Showa-no-machi: The Retro Street

-The 4-block preserved town center is the highlight, with pre-war and post-war shop facades, vintage signs, and a working blend of museum-style displays and actual operating shops.
-With kids:
+The 4-block preserved town center is the highlight.
+It mixes pre-war and post-war shop facades, vintage signs, and a working blend of museum-style displays and actual operating shops.

 - Stroller-friendly — Yes; flat paved street.